 Variables

-The table in the Appendices shows the conceptual and operational definitions for the independent and dependent variables for the scholarly practice project.
 The demographic data of nursing staff are established as the first independent variable defined by Polit and Beck (2017) as participants’ characteristics, such as age, gender, experience, training, etc. This profile will be assessed with the help of the demographic questionnaire that will reveal special data concerning the given factors.
 The level of adoption of the AHRQ Falls Toolkit is a measure of readiness, defined as the extent to which nursing staff support the use of the falls toolkit in practice based on the AHRQ (2019).
 Readiness will be measured by the C-Scale, which will be given to the participants before and after the education session, and the scores will show different levels of readiness.
 Another dependent variable is the perceived implementation climate which Barker et al. (2020) describe as the beliefs that nursing staff has about factors that inhibit or facilitate use of the toolkit.
 These barriers would be discovered from general survey responses that include an open answer question.
 Finally, the willingness to implement the toolkit is another dependent variable which is defined as the readiness and intention of nursing staff to use the toolkit after receiving the educational interventions.
 This willingness is going to be assessed by using the Intrinsic Motivation Inventory (IMI) survey using questionnaires before and after giving the educational sessions so that we can determine if there are any changes in the intent.
 In general, this structured methodology provides sufficient clarity in the identification and operationalization of the variables considered essential for the project.

 Tools/Instruments

-The Iowa Evidence Based Practice (EBP) Model is used as a theoretical framework for determining long term care (LTC) nurses’ readiness and confidence for implementing the Agency for Healthcare Research and Quality (AHRQ) Fall Prevention Toolkit.
-Evidence based practices are integrated into operational protocols using this model.
 This project begins with nurse readiness as the trigger for adoption of the toolkit.
 Falls are still a major issue in LTC, where they are a source of great safety and cost issues.
 In the prevention of similar incidents, nurses can succeed only when they are confident and equipped.
 LTC nurses will be provided education by the principal investigator on the AHRQ’s Falls Toolkit; perceived barriers are strength to implementation will be evaluated.
 The outcome of nurse preparedness and confidence is measured using standardized surveys.
 Customized educational programs are informed by the prior evaluations and are used to increase staff commitment (Melnyk & Fineout-Overholt, 2022).
-There are pre- and post-intervention surveys that indicate the changes in nurse readiness and confidence.
+There are pretest and posttest surveys that indicate the changes in nurse readiness and confidence.
 The data from the surveys offer areas where further support is needed to maintain the use of the toolkits.
-The surveys obtained numerical data as to the nurses’ perspectives at different stages before and after the training while tracking the implementation barriers (Titler, 2021).
+The numerical data as to the nurses’ perspectives at different stages before and after the training will be tracked and the implementation barriers identified (Titler, 2021).
 Through data analysis, it is determined that workplace challenges, resource limitations, training needs can be identified (Cullen et al., 2023).

+Demographic Survey